-As more seasons of Netflix hit Bridgerton are confirmed, we asked our guest blogger Dr. Gabrielle Malcolm (author of Fan Phenomena: Jane Austen and There’s Something About Darcy), to tell us about spotting Bath locations, the books the series is based on, and the enduring appeal of 'Regency Risk'
+As season two of Netflix hit Bridgerton hits our screens, we asked our guest blogger Dr. Gabrielle Malcolm (author of Fan Phenomena: Jane Austen and There’s Something About Darcy), to tell us about spotting Bath locations, the books the series is based on, and the enduring appeal of ‘Regency Risk’

 Julia Quinn’s series of Bridgerton novels have taken the world by storm.
 Set between 1813 and 1827, they are a fond, artful and respectful re-working of Regency Romance and Austen-inspired novels and they follow a great conceit.

 The novels are a series of eight about the children of the Viscount Bridgerton.
 They follow an alphabetical structure: Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth.
 Each aristocratic offspring gets their own adventure.
 There are follow-up tales and prequel stories, but the ones that Quinn is best known for are now in the hands of Shonda Rhimes and the Shondaland TV Production Company, responsible for Gray’s Anatomy and Scandal, among other series.